The Value of Medicare Agents: What MedPAC Overlooked

 What MedPAC Missed: The Human Element

-One significant oversight in the MedPAC report is the failure to acknowledge agents’ human connection with their clients.
+One significant oversight in the MedPAC report is the failure to acknowledge the human connection between agents and their clients.
 SHIPs (State Health Insurance Assistance Programs) are helpful but often limited in accessibility and resources.

 The Reality of Agent Compensation